praveensirvi1212/DevSecOps-project/README.md

-# We integrateed all the tools with Jenkins, Now Create a declarative jenkins  pipeline for each stage.
+# We integrated all the tools with Jenkins, Now Create a declarative jenkins  pipeline for each stage.
 ### General Jenkins  declarative Pipeline Syntax
 I used Tools, Declarative Pipeline beccause we required build tool called maven